rayray-06/Project_Hangman_Assignment/README.md

 - done system hardware requirements
 - created the structure for the readme file
 - created a test plan that we can add to throughout the project
 - delegating tasks to other team members and giving them deadlines to complete the work by
+- Created and wrote up 6 potential risks to the projects success(not including time management)

 ### Bridget:
 - Created one detailed user profile